 This is called a flash flood.
 Flash floods can come quickly from remote rainfall and can suddenly appear on the lower slopes, and can pack a punch and catch people off guard.
 When this fast-moving floodwater flowing down the gulch hits the floodplain, it slows down, loses energy, and spreads out in the widening part of the streambed.
 This wide area of the lower gulch is an areas known locally as Fong’s gulch.

 This area regularly becomes inundated and during rains can become covered in a foot or more of surface water.
-This part of the gulch is the widest part of the riparian area of the streambed on the floodplain between Piilaini Highway and South Kihei Road.
+This part of the gulch is the widest part of the riparian area of the streambed on the floodplain between Piilani Highway and South Kihei Road.
 This wide part of the gulch acts as the area’s de facto drainage detention basin.

 Porous Soils: The soils here are particularly adept at absorbing vast quantities of water, down into the aquifer.
-However if the amount of stormwater exceeds a certain limit, excess water will continue to flow seaward overland and push through a narrow opening at the base of the gulch.
+However, if the amount of stormwater exceeds a certain limit, excess water will continue to flow seaward overland and push through a narrow opening at the base of the gulch.

 This constriction has been the cause of many flooding events in recent times and has caused problems for residents and for motorists as stormwater floods nearby roadways.

-The Waipuilani gulch wetlands and riparian areas are doing their best to handle floodwaters, but they are increasingly under pressure to handle more stormwater as nearby developments surrounding it created more impervious surfaces that increase surface runoff and stormwater production.
+The Waipuilani Gulch wetlands and riparian areas are doing their best to handle floodwaters, but they are increasingly under pressure to handle more stormwater as nearby developments surrounding it created more impervious surfaces that increase surface runoff and stormwater production.
 In addition to the increasing amount of stormwater, the massive amounts of silt transmitted downslope tend to fill up the gulch, and reduce the wetland’s holding capacity.

-Cultural Sites: Adjacent to this wetland is the historical David Malo church that was said to be build on the banks of the perennial freshwater pools here.
+Cultural Sites: Adjacent to this wetland is the historical David Malo church that was said to be built on the banks of the perennial freshwater pools here.
 Excavations near this site revealed a long cycle of inland freshwater pools punctuated by flooding events.
 Hawaiian settlements are believed to have been located along this gulch to take advantage of the favorable conditions of the wetland.
-The foreshore area also support a large settlement as well as being the site for another Royal fishpond at the mouth of this gulch.
+The foreshore area also supports a large settlement as well as being the site for another Royal fishpond at the mouth of this gulch.
 The Waiohuli Kai fishpond stands at the mouth of this stream, and was the one of major engineering infrastructure accomplishments of the Hawaiian settlements here.

 Floodwaters threaten our marine live, coral reefs and our cultural sites: Brownwater contains many contaminants and sediments that are harmful to sea life and especially to coral reef.
 The silt harms coral polyps and stays in the ocean for extended periods, and it can be stirred up every time there are waves.
 This turbidity bocks sunlight necessary for photosynthesis, and suffocates delicate organisms under a layer of mud.